 Pictured left is our doe SH Ireland during a surgical flush procedure of her uterus.
 The flushed embryos will be collected, graded, and implanted into recipient goats (recips).
 The recip dams will carry the full blood embryos to term.
 Recips will kid and raise the Savanna kids as their own.
 It is an Amazing process.

 HV INTERNATIONAL E 525

-THIS SIRE WAS BORN IN AUSTRALIA AND WAS A DIRECT IMPORT BY KEN MINCEY (MGF) TO HIS GEORGIA FARM.
+We attended the Mincey dispersion sale in GA.
+We wanted to view the new imports in person.
+This sire was born in Australia and a direct import by Ken Mincey (MGF) to his Georgia farm.
+525 was known as the best of the four imported Mincey bucks to many.
 525 is the sire of MGF A102, "Dollar".
 MGF A102 "Dollar" was chosen by Dawn Mincey for her friend, Eddie Markham, during the initial sale in Georgia.
 This is when we became Eddie's stalkers, LOL.

 MGF A102 "Dollar"

 He was progeny of the original import, HV E 525.
 "Dollar", pictured left, provided genetic diversity to a small genetic pool at the time.
 His progeny was selected for our breeding program back in 2012 and 2013 due to tank/train conformation and fine muscling.

 Eddie Markham gave him the nickname "Dollar" due to his high cost.
 Dollar is the second most productive buck in the Savanna history with over 130 registered offspring.

 Peg Merriman became his new owner in the summer of 2016.
 He died in early 2022.